 Why customers return items

-Customers return items for lots of different reasons.
-According to a recent survey from Power Reviews, the most common cause is due to it not fitting.
+Customers return items for many different reasons.
+According to a recent survey from Power Reviews, the most common reason is that the item does not fit.

 Of course, this only applies to fashion brands, which is why other sectors should take note of reasons like items being damaged (65%) or failing to match a description (49%).